aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 Please check your dependency and Node version.
 If the error is not from your code, it is most likely your dependency is using a different version of node.
 As the nullish coalescing operator (??) is introduced in Node14, using Node14+ would help.

 ### N-API call failed: napi_create_external_arraybuffer( env, data_buffer->buffer, data_buffer->len, s_finalize_external_binary_byte_buf, data_buffer, &napi_binary).
+The issue should be fixed in release v1.19.1.
 Electron removed support for `napi_create_external_arraybuffer` since Electron@20.
 You can find more information from the Electron community here: https://github.com/electron/electron/issues/35801.
-The issue should be fixed in latest release 1.19.1.

 ### Electron Packager Instructions "Error: An unhandled rejection has occurred inside Forge: Error: ENAMETOOLONG: name too long, scandir" with recursive path copy
-With our investigation, the issue would happen if we set a local library dependency.
+The Electron Forge has an issue while copying files with a relative library path.
+We could avoid it by getting rid of the local path for the dependency.
 As an example:
 ```
 "dependencies": {
         "aws-iot-device-sdk-v2": "file:../../..",
 }
 ```
-The Electron Forge has an issue while copying files with a relative library path.
-We could avoid it by getting rid of the local path for the dependency. e.x.:
+change it to:
 ```
 "dependencies": {
-        "aws-iot-device-sdk-v2": "^1.13.1",
+        "aws-iot-device-sdk-v2": "^1.19.1",
 }
 ```
 Meanwhile if you would like to package the sample with your local library, you can manually use electron-packager with `--ignore=electron-packager` to work around (Reference:https://github.com/electron/electron-packager/issues/396)